-The easiest way to get your security deposit back is to foster a good relationship with your landlord while you are living in the apartment.
+The easiest way to get your security deposit back is to maintain a good relationship with your landlord after you move in to the apartment.
 If you get along well with your landlord, misunderstandings don’t have to escalate into major disagreements.

-Even if you have a stellar relationship with your landlord, though, it is also a good idea to take photos of the apartment before you move in and after you move out.
+Even if you have a good relationship with your landlord, it is a good idea to take photos of the apartment before you move in and after you move out.
 This will be a great help to you if you need to dispute a landlord’s claims that funds from the security deposit were necessary to repair damage or clean the apartment.
 Remember, the landlord can't charge you for normal wear and tear of the rental property.

 You can also ask the landlord to do a move-out inspection of the rental unit before you move out.
-After the inspection, request an itemized list of anything that the landlord believes you need to fix before you vacate the apartment.
-This will give you a chance to remedy problems, or even dispute the landlord’s claims (if damage was caused by a previous tenant, for example.)
+After the inspection, request an itemized statement of anything that the landlord believes you need to fix before you vacate the apartment.
+This will give you a chance to solve problems, or even challenge the landlord’s claims (if the damage was already there before you moved in, for example).

-If your landlord refuses to give your security deposit back, fails to give the deposit back within the time set by law, or if you dispute charges that your landlord deducted from the deposit, the first step to resolving the issue is to contact the landlord (or his/her agent).
 You should clearly state the problem and request an immediate refund.
-Follow this conversation with a letter sent by certified mail, and be sure to keep a copy.
+Follow this conversation with a demand letter sent by certified mail, and be sure to keep a copy.
 A demand letter is simply a letter you can draft demanding your security deposit back.
 You may even want to consider hand-delivering the letter and having the landlord sign and date your copy as proof that they received the letter.

 If discussing the issue with your landlord fails to solve the problem, try to compromise.
 You may end up with less than the full amount of the security deposit, but less is better than nothing, and it could save you a lot of time and energy in the long run.